alyalsayed/alx-low_level_programming/README.md

 # alx-low_level_programming
-This repo is for alx c programming tasks
+This repo is for alx C Programming tasks